MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 If your calls are going over a length of 20 minutes and you are experiencing this issue, try rebooting your device.
 Rebooting your device between Remote Assist calls will refresh your device and put it back into a good state.

-To quickly restart a device on the [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) open the start menu, and select the user icon, then select **Restart**.
+To quickly restart a device on [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) open the start menu, and select the user icon, then select **Restart**.

 ##### Revert to an older build